 - RPM packages for RHEL-based distributions like AlamaLinux, RockyLinux, etc.

 - Arch-based users can download and install Figma from the AUR repository.

-Install Figma from Snap package manager for all Linux distributions.
+Install Figma from the Snap Package Manager for all Linux Distributions

 If your system is running on an Ubuntu machine, then chances are quite high that you will find Snap pre-installed on your machine, but it is not the same with Debian Buster, so first, you need to install the official Snap Store.